rmw4269/elmen/README.md

 ### withCSS(styleDeclaration)
 *aliases: withStyle, withStyles*

 This adds to the element the given CSS styles as inline styles.
-The argument may be formatted in one of four ways.
+The argument may be formatted in one of three ways.

 #### CSSStyleDeclaration
 A [CSSStyleDeclaration](https://developer.Mozilla.org/docs/Web/API/CSSStyleDeclaration) will have its properties copied over.